pixelspark/catena/Documentation/SQL.md

 ## Limits

-* There can be no more than *10* nested sub-expressions and/or sub-statements (both count to the same total)
+* There can be no more than *10* nested sub-expressions and/or sub-statements (both count to the same total).
+The folllowing add one nesting level:

+* Sub-statements of an `IF` expression
+* Sub-expressions between brackets
+* The select statement inside an `EXISTS` expression.

 ## Variables